 Provided you avoid being ousted during this mass cull process you'll be asked to remain for the afternoon, to attend a personal interview to discuss your skills and experience further.

-By the way group interviews and activities are discussed extensively in the AIRLINES Be a Flight Attendant today program.
+By the way, group interviews are discussed in the The Secrets of Flight Attendant Interviews

 If English is not your mother tongue then you will undergo an English assessment to ensure that you can read, speak and write to the required level of competency to successfully complete the initial training course which involves unfamiliar and technical terms.